 (n.) mindless, robotic, routine behaviour

-Sphex might have been the general name for wasps in Ancient Greek, but today it’s the name of just one genus of insect known as the “digger wasps”, a name referring to their gruesome habit of hauling their prey into hollows beneath the ground where they can be consumed by their grubs.
+Sphex might have been the general name for wasps in Ancient Greek, but today it’s the name of just one genus, more commonly known as digger wasps.
+That names refers to the creatures’ habit of hauling their prey into hollows below ground, where they can be consumed by their grubs.
 Ah, the circle of life.

-While one of the wasps he was observing was below ground, however, Fabre took it upon himself to move the caterpillar several inches away from the nest entrance, simulating it having been caught by the wind and blown astray.
-When the female wasp returned to the surface, she relocated her prey and, apparently unfazed, collected it up in her jaws, and carried it back over to the entrance to her hole.
-But then, rather than continuing into the chamber as expected, she paused once more, placed the caterpillar back on the ground, and again carried out her underground inspection.
-Fabre repeated this test several times more, and every time the mother wasp would pause to carry out precisely the same preliminary checks.
+While one of the wasps he was observing was below ground, however, Fabre took it upon himself to move the hapless caterpillar several inches away from the nest entrance, as if it had been caught by the wind and blown away.
+When the female wasp returned to the surface, she relocated her prey and, seemingly unfazed, carried it back over to the entrance to her hole.
+But rather than continuing into the chamber as expected, she then paused once more, placed the caterpillar back on the ground, and carried out her underground inspection again.
+Fabre repeated this test several times more, and every single time the mother wasp would pause to carry out precisely the same preliminary checks.

-This peculiar anecdote about the Sphex wasp’s mindless diligence remained nothing more than an entomological curiosity for almost another century until, in 1982, it fell into the hands of the Pulitzer-winning Stanford cognitive scientist Douglas Hofstadter.
+This peculiar anecdote about the Sphex wasp’s mindless diligence remained nothing more than an entomological curiosity for almost another century, until in 1982 it fell into the hands of the Pulitzer-winning cognitive scientist Douglas Hofstadter.

 This is a rather shocking revelation of the mechanical underpinning, in a living creature, of what looks like quite reflective behaviour.
 There seems to be something supremely unconscious about the wasp’s behaviour here, something totally opposite to what we feel we are all about, particularly when we talk about our own consciousness.
 I propose to call the quality here portrayed sphexishness, and its opposite antisphexishness.

 ‘On the Seeming Paradox of Mechanical Creativity’, Scientific American (1982)